tobycrisford/wordle_solver/README.md

 <img src="https://render.githubusercontent.com/render/math?math=-\sum_{i} p_{i} \log{p_{i}}">

 This formula is famous!
-If you calculate this for any probability distribution it will tell you the *Shannon entropy*.
-And that is supposed to tell you the amount of information you will receive if you take a single sample from the distribution.
+If you calculate this for any probability distribution then it will tell you the distribution's *Shannon entropy*.
+If you read up on it, you will find that the Shannon entropy is supposed to correspond to the amount of information you will receive if you take a single sample from the distribution.
 And that is exactly what we've now shown it is!
-We've so far been thinking in terms of minimizing the amount of information that will still be missing after we've made our guess, but we can take the opposite point of view and talk about maximizing the amount of information that the outcome of the guess will give us.
+We've so far been thinking in terms of minimizing the amount of information that will still be missing after we've made our guess, but we can turn this around and instead talk about maximizing the amount of information that discovering the outcome of the guess will give us.
 That's what the Shannon formula does.
 It is equal to 0 whenever the outcome is certain, and it is maximized when all outcomes are equally likely.

 In summary, for each letter, in each of the 5 positions, we can compute the Shannon entropy, which is the amount of information that using that letter in that position can be expected to give us, on average.
 We can calculate this from the probabilities of each of the 3 possible outcomes (green/orange/grey) using the formula above.
 The best letters in each position will be the ones which partition the set of words into 3 similar sized groups, consistent with each respective outcome.
 The worst letters are those which are almost certain to give a particular outcome (e.g. 'x' will almost certainly be grey and so is a bad choice).